© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 A cross-dyke in Vessey Pasture Dale is a scheduled monument protected by Historic England under reference 1007612.
 View the official record →

-A cross-dyke in Vessey Pasture Dale is an ancient defensive earthwork situated in Yorkshire.
+A cross-dyke in Vessey Pasture Dale is a linear earthwork located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007612.

 A cross-dyke in Vessey Pasture Dale is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007612.